 • Preheat oven to 350°F and butter a 9×13" baking dish.

-• Bring a pot of lightly salted water to a boil and cook ziti until al dente.
+• Bring a large pot of salted water to a boil and cook ziti until al dente.
 Drain and set aside.

 1 pound dry ziti pasta